Writing the Perfect Cover Letter, Made Easy

 Write a cover letter for a job by:

-- Highlighting achievements: Whilst you want to impress the employer and relay everything that makes you perfect for the role, it’s important not to overload them in the cover letter.
+- Highlighting just 1-2 key achievementse: While you want to impress employers and with just how perfect you are for the position, it’s important not to overload them in the cover letter.

-- Link it to your CV: take a look at our CV format and layout tips to help you understand how to write a CV that accompanies your cover letter perfectly.
+- Telling the same story in your CV: Use the letter as a teaser, and expand on the letter in your accompanying CV.
+Check out our CV format and layout tips to help you understand how to write a perfect CV.

 How do you write an effective cover letter?